-- ECPN happy hour This year it's on May 21st, from 7:30-9.
-Stop in after meeting the AIC board! - Graduate reunions Each of the conservation graduate programs in conservation hosts a reunion at the annual meeting.
-Even if you are not an alumnus you are free to attend.
-If you are considering applying to the programs this is an excellent way to meet people who have attended a given program and find out more about it. - Portfolio review The US conservation graduate programs require a conservation portfolio and a portfolio of one's own art.
-This is a friendly venue to get advice on how to improve yours.
-They have also recorded a webinar "Showcasing your work: preparing and maintaining a conservation portfolio" and have added additional comments online. - Flash networking This organized meet and greet provides a way for emerging professionals to meet colleagues who are more established in their field.
-This year INCAA/CAN! are co-hosting a speed mentoring lunch session on Wednesday May 22nd. - ECPN also has prepared a lot of valuable resources focused on emerging professionals, including a tip sheet on attending conferences, a YouTube video guide to presenting talks and posters (and a follow-up commentary on it), and a PowerPoint presentation checklist.
+- Graduate reunions: The conservation graduate programs often host a reunion at the annual meeting.
+Even if you are not an alumnus, you are free to attend.
+If you are considering applying to the programs, this is an excellent way to meet people who have attended a given program and find out more about it. - Speed Mentoring: This organized meet and greet provides a way for emerging professionals to meet colleagues who are more established in their field.
+This year INCAA and CAN! are co-hosting a speed mentoring lunch session on Thursday, May 29th. - ECPN also has prepared a lot of valuable resources focused on emerging professionals, including a tip sheet on attending conferences, a YouTube video guide to presenting talks and posters (and a follow-up commentary on it), and a PowerPoint presentation checklist.
 A complete summary of these and other helpful resources can be found on the AIC Wiki page. - Necesita ayuda?
 Individuals fluent in Spanish will be wearing tags that say 'Spanish Speaker' on their name tags.
-Even if you don't need help, feel free to stop and introduce yourself to them- they are a good way to network with the Spanish speaking community at the meeting. - For emerging professionals ECPN has prepared a rack card in Spanish describing their network. - Hungry?
+Even if you don't need help, feel free to stop and introduce yourself to them.
+They are a good way to network with the Spanish speaking community at the meeting. - For emerging professionals, ECPN has prepared a rack card in Spanish describing their network. - Hungry?
 Having lunch or dinner with a new acquaintance is a great way to cement the connection.
-There are a lot of nearby restaurants, cafes and coffee bars nearby the convention center- let Google Maps be your friend.
+There are a lot of nearby restaurants, cafes and coffee bars near the hotel- let Google Maps be your friend. - If you forgot to pack something or want to stock up on snacks, there is a Target Grocery 8 minutes away (walking) (900 Nicollet Mall) that also has a CVS pharmacy within it. - Code of Conduct AIC and FAIC are dedicated to providing a positive experience for everyone participating in a conference, workshop, or other event, regardless of age, profession, professional experience, race, religion, gender, sexual orientation, gender identity and expression, disability, and physical appearance.
+Embracing diversity and promotion of an inclusive environment and accessible opportunities are central to our organizations' mission and values.